What is Ramsar Convention?

 - Unplanned urban and agricultural progress has caused the wetlands to be drained and transformed.
 This causes substantial ecological as well as economic losses in the longer run.

-- Over withdrawal of groundwater has led us to salinization.
+- Over the withdrawal of groundwater has led us to salinization.

-- The rise in demand for seafood has added to the economic incentives of wetlands causing the development of mangrove forests into pisciculture and aquaculture ponds.
+- The rise in demand for seafood has added to the economic incentives of Ramsar wetlands, causing the development of mangrove forests into pisciculture and aquaculture ponds.

 - Climate change is real and responsible for the increased air temperature, scanty precipitation, increased frequency of natural calamities, and the hike in the atmospheric CO2 concentration.

-The Ramsar Convention is one such initiative taken on a global scale for wetland preservation.
+The Ramsar Convention is one such initiative for wetland preservation on a global scale.
+The other initiatives are as follows: